Sangam-Suman/Cloudy-Designer/README.md

 Students can create a 3D model of their design here, and before picking up scissors and cloth, they can use augmentation to see how the design would fit aesthetically on a person's body.
 Future application will be the Virtual Tryouts in various stores …

+Open cloudy Designer folder to get the saprkAR studio project file.
+Images related to this project are stored inside texture folder.